actsasrob/aws-system-administration-resources/README.md

 _**NOTE: Costs will be incurred for creating AWS resources!!!**_
 8. Use the CloudFormation console to terminate the stack.

+### example_5-16

+Consistent with the content in the book this example add cache cluster support for the Mezzanine application.

+The puppet local_settings.py.erb template is updated to add the "CACHES" block to make the Mezzanine application aware of the cache cluster endpoint.
+The template expects a variable named "cache_endpoint" will exist and contain a reference to an existing cache cluster endpoint.

+The puppet myblog requirements.pp manifest is updated to ensure the python-memcached package is installed via python pip.

+The puppet site.pp manifest is updated to retrieve the cache cluster endpoint via CloudFormation UserData.
+The endpoint is then passed as a parameter, named cache_endpoint, to the myblog class declaration to initialize the puppet myblog class.
+When the myblog class is instantiated the puppet myblog local_settings.py.erb template will be invoked to create the Mezzanine local_settings.py file containing a reference to the cache cluster endpoint.

+Finally, the CloudFormation template is updated to add a Memcached resource named "CacheCluster" which will cause an AWS Memcached cluster to be created when the CloudFormation template is invoked.
+In example_5-17 the CloudFormation template UserData section will be updated to pass a reference to the Memcached cluster endpoint, via JSON key cache_endpoint, to the web server EC2 instance at launch time.

+NOTE: This example is not runnable.

+### example_5_17

+The CloudFormation template UserData section is updated to pass a reference to the AWS Elaticache Memcached cluster endpoint, via JSON key cache_endpoint, to the web server EC2 instance at launch time.

+NOTE: This example is not runnable.

 ### ch05 TODO:
 * Provide working CloudFormation + masterless puppet example after example 5-9
   * Use example 15a for this.
 However, I found you cannot use CloudFormation UserData to pass both roles and a shell script.
 It is one or the other.
 Given that it will be difficult to install the puppet agent and all the needed standard and custom Puppet modules via a shell script.
 Try to use UserData to set server role and then use packer to build a custom AMI with puppet agent and puppet modules baked in.
 Possibly install an /etc/rc.local script (sudo systemctl enable rc-local.service) to run 'puppet apply' after server boots the first time.